O’Reilly Media Word Template Quickstart Guide

 Lists and Notes

-You’ll soon find the need to convey information using a list, or perhaps include a Note or a Warning to accompany a topic.
-Though there are several types of lists (there are more than two dozen paragraph styles for lists alone), the SmartStyler will take care of remembering which style to use, even for lists within Notes.
+You’ll soon find the need to convey information using a list, or perhaps include a Note, a Tip, or a Warning to accompany a topic.
+There are four types of lists you can use in your document:

 Except for the “Simple List”, all of the list types are available via buttons on the SmartStyler.
 You may nest lists, but only lists that aren’t within another formatting element, such as Note or Sidebar.
 To create a nested list, use the “Increase Indent” button on the SmartStyler.

-If you need to “continue” a list item, maybe if a bullet point needs more than one paragraph and you don’t want a new bullet yet, you should press Enter at the end of the first paragraph in your list item, then press the “List Continue” button on the SmartStyler.
+If you need to “continue” a list item, maybe if a bullet point needs more than one paragraph and you don’t want a new bullet yet, you should press Enter at the end of the first paragraph in your list item, then press the “List Continuation” button on the SmartStyler.

-There are two types of Notes: Notes and NoteWarnings.
+There are three types of Notes: Notes, NoteTips, and NoteWarnings.
 There is a paragraph style for each.
 You can use the SmartStyler to create a list within a Note, or to insert a code snippet within a Note.
 If you’re typing a paragraph in a Note or a Warning, then press Enter, pressing any of the List buttons on the SmartStyler will apply the correct list style.

 Tables and Figures